+Advanced courses

-LING3103.
-Semantics: Meaning and grammar (6 credits) This course focuses on structural and cognitive aspects of meaning which are relevant to the description and theory of grammar.
+LING2003.
+Semantics: Meaning and grammar (6 credits)

+This course focuses on structural and cognitive aspects of meaning which are relevant to the description and theory of grammar.
 Examples will be drawn from Cantonese, Mandarin and English together with some other European and Asian languages.

+Prerequisite: LING1000

+Assessment: 100% coursework.

-Prerequisite: LING1000 LING3111.
-Language and literacy in the information age (6 credits) This course aims at helping students gain an understanding of the role of language and literacy education in the socio-economic development of many societies.
+LING2011.
+Language and literacy in the information age (6 credits)

+This course aims at helping students gain an understanding of the role of language and literacy education in the socio-economic development of many societies.
 After the introduction of basic concepts in sociolinguistics and in literacy, we will compare linguistic situations in selected parts of the world and then take up major issues such as multilingualism, literacy education, including definitions and types of literacies, language planning policies, and how to integrate linguistic and educational issues in development projects.

-Prerequisite: LING1000 Assessment: 100% coursework.
+Prerequisite: LING1000

-LING3112.
+LING2012.
 Experimental phonetics (6 credits)

 The course covers the theoretical and instrumental study of the acoustic properties of speech sounds; classificatory criteria; speech analysis and synthesis; experimental techniques; and laboratory work.

 Prerequisite: LING1000 and LING2004

 Assessment: 100% coursework.

-LING3113.
+LING2013.
 Language typology: The study of linguistic diversity (6 credits) Typology investigates the structural diversity of the world's languages.
 Topics covered include: notions of language type with particular reference to morphology case marking, and word order; areal distribution of features; universals of language and their explanation.
 Prerequisite: LING1000 and LING2009 Assessment: 100% coursework.

-LING3118.
+LING2018.
 Lexical-functional grammar (6 credits) The course offers an intensive introduction to the architecture of Lexical-Functional Grammar, with a discussion of how this syntactic theory addresses issues such as levels of representation, lexical integrity, complex predicates, serial verbs, optimality, and the syntax - semantics interface.
 Prerequisite: LING1000 and LING2050 Assessment: 100% coursework.

-LING3122.
+LING2022.
 Pragmatics (6 credits)

 The course introduces students to Pragmatics, the study of meaning in context.
 Topics include: linguistic meaning, speaker intention, interpretation and understanding, context, deixis, reference, conversational implicature, inference, presupposition, speech acts, politeness, and relevance theory.

 Prerequisite: LING1000

 Assessment: 100% coursework.

-LING3123.
-Discourse analysis (6 credits) This course covers fundamental concepts and methods in Discourse Analysis.
+LING2023.
+Discourse analysis (6 credits)

+This course covers fundamental concepts and methods in Discourse Analysis.
 Several approaches that describe and explain the structure and function of spoken, written and other types of discourses will be presented (e.g. ethnomethodological approach, conversation analysis, and interactional sociolinguistics).
 Examples will be drawn from different discourse genres, such as everyday conversations and various professional encounters to investigate how language is used.
 Many examples for this course will come from the unique sociocultural context of Hong Kong.
 Data collection and handling and practical applications of discourse analytic approaches will constitute an important part of the course as well as the assessment for the course.

+Prerequisite: LING1000

-Prerequisite: LING1000 Assessment: 100% coursework.
+Assessment: 100% coursework.

 Note: Non-permissible combination: EDUC2204 or EDUC3202.
-LING3125.
-Corpus linguistics (6 credits) Over the past two decades, corpus linguistics has offered a new research paradigm and become a prominent tool in different areas of linguistics, including lexical and grammatical studies, language variation and pedagogy.
-What are corpora?
-How could a (prospective) researcher investigate language-related issues with corpora?
-This course will present the foundations of corpus linguistics.
-To give you a flavour of the use of corpora (e.g. the British National Corpus) and corpus exploration tools (e.g. WordSmith) and the statistics package SPSS in language studies, it will take the form of unconventional lectures (with live demonstrations of online corpus-linguistic resources) along with practicals (your turn!).
-Of course, no familiarity with computing is assumed.
-Prerequisite: LING1000 Assessment: 100% coursework.

-LING3127.
+LING2027.
 Phonology: An introduction to the study of sound systems (6 credits) The goal of the course is to introduce students to the basic concepts in phonology and various phonological systems of human languages.
 Students acquire experience in analyzing language data and formulating phonological rules.
 Prerequisite: LING1000 and LING2004 Assessment: 100% coursework.

-LING3130.
+LING2030.
 Morphological theory (6 credits)

 This course is an introduction to morphological theory which deals with the structure of words.
 The course offers an introduction to some of the current models of morphology, including Paradigm Function Morphology, Prosodic Morphology and Optimality Theory, among others, and considers how morphology interacts with other fields of linguistics such as syntax, semantics and phonology.

 Prerequisite: LING1000

 Assessment: 100% coursework.

-LING3132.
+LING2032.
 Syntactic theory (6 credits)

 The course explores recent theoretical approaches to syntax, focusing on generative grammar.

 Prerequisite: LING1000 and LING2050

 Assessment: 100% coursework.